KJeynesCupper/mobileRNA/README.md

     <img src="./man/figures/program_flow.png" width="400" height="350" align="right" />
 </p>

-The workflow is shown in the figure to the right.
+To identify potentially mobile sRNA molecules between genotypes, the workflow is shown in the figure to the right.
 It begin in R-Studio to merge the two genome assemblies into one, then the pre-processing moves into Linux to align each replicate to the merged reference and then back into R-Studio to undertake the analysis to identify potentially mobile RNA species.
+Here we demonstrate a simple 3-step process involving importation of data, calculation of the dicercall consensus for each sRNA cluster, and then filtering for potentially mobile molecules.

+While if your analysis is to observe sRNA difference between a treatment and control in a single genotype, this workflow will have some slight modification.
+Firstly, you will only be working with a single genome, hence, the step to merge two assemblies together is not required.
+We recommend the pre-process still follows the two-steps for auto-detection of sRNA cluster and mapping with `ShortStack`.
+For the analysis, we recommend undertaking the statistical analysis (function: `RNAanalysis()`), then exploring differences in sRNA abundance and whether there are unique populations within the treatment or control replicates.

+For either analysis, there are also optional extras which can be explores in the vignettes.
+For an advanced analysis of mobile sRNAs in chimeric systems, view the "mobileRNA" - "Identify sRNAseq data to locate potentially mobile sRNAs between genotypes using mobileRNA" vignette.
+While, for an advanced analysis of sRNA populations in non-grafted or grafted system with the same species, view "mobileRNA_standard" - "Analyse sRNA populations using mobileRNA" vignette.

 Going forward,we assume standard quality control steps on raw samples has been completed (i.e. trimming of adapters and low quality reads)
 <br> <br>

 Merging Genome Assemblies
 --------------------------------------------